-Upon the Corporation's termination of Ms. Blahova's employment for cause, Ms. Blahova shall not be entitled to reasonable written notice of termination or pay in lieu of notice of termination, or any other compensation or damages for severance.
-The Corporation may terminate Ms. Blahova's employment without cause at any time by providing Ms. Blahova with twelve months written notice of termination or pay in lieu of notice of termination equivalent to twelve months based on her base salary.
-Additionally, upon a termination without cause, all unvested stock options shall vest.
-Ms. Blahova may terminate her employment agreement with the Corporation (the "Blahova Agreement") by providing not less than six weeks written advance notice of the effective date of her intended resignation, which the Corporation may waive or reduce this notice requirement at its sole and absolute discretion.
-There are no change of control provisions in the Blahova Agreement.
+Pursuant to the employment agreement dated January 1, 2020 between the Corporation and Ms. Blahova in connection with her engagement as CFO (the "Blahova CFO Agreement"), should the Corporation have terminated Ms. Blahova's employment for cause, Ms. Blahova would not have been entitled to reasonable written notice of termination or pay in lieu of notice of termination, or any other compensation or damages for severance.
+The Corporation may have terminated Ms. Blahova's employment as CFO without cause at any time by providing Ms. Blahova with twelve months' written notice of termination, or pay in lieu of notice of termination equivalent to twelve months based on her base salary.
+Additionally, upon a termination without cause, all unvested Stock Options would have vested.
+Ms. Blahova may have terminated the Blahova CFO Agreement by providing not less than six weeks' written advance notice of the effective date of her intended resignation, such notice which may be waived or amended by the Corporation at its sole and absolute discretion.
+There were no change of control provisions in the Blahova CFO Agreement.
+Following Dr. Matthew James' resignation, Ms. Blahova entered into a new employment agreement in connection with her appointment as Interim CEO effective November 12, 2024.